StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 SELECT count(1) FROM lineorder_with_index WHERE lo_partkey=10000;
 ```

-**Query performance analysis**: Since the queried column is of high cardinality, the bitmap index is effective, allowing for filtering out a portion of the pages and significantly reducing time for reading data.
+**Query performance analysis**: Since the queried column is of high cardinality, the bitmap index is effective, allowing for filtering out a portion of the pages and significantly reducing the time for reading data.

 Total time: 0.015 seconds, **including 0.009 seconds for loading data and bitmap index**, and 0.003 seconds for bitmap index filtering.